fentonmartin/aappz/README.md

 * ExceptionZ: Some functions for handle exceptions
 * EncryptZ: Simple customizable encryption and decryption
 * IntentZ: Intent collections for any usage
+* LocationZ: Simplified location and activity recognition
-* LogZ: Just log for debugging purpose
+* LogZ: Log tools for debugging purpose
 * NumberZ: Number converter and formatting tools
 * PermissionZ: Some new runtime permissions functions
 * PrefZ: Some functions for SharedPreferences